- Garden / Landscaping / Patio — 229

 by Bonnie Phillips on Dec 15, 2019

 Any home-owner whose home has tile flooring knows how easy it is to keep the tiled wall or floor clean until they cannot.
 Tile can build up some pretty tough stains that are too hard to remove simply by washing or mopping.
 It is even worse with grout.
-Dirt, food particles and sticky substances stuck in grout are hard to remove, and if there is mold or mildew developing in it, then there is no other way out but getting professional help.
+Dirt, food particles and sticky substances stuck in grout are hard to remove, and if mold or mildew is developing in it, then there is no other way out but getting professional help.
 But until it is that bad, it makes perfect sense to clean your tiles and grout yourself.

 DIY Home Remedies

-There are many DIY home remedies that are perfectly safe and eco-friendly and are effective in most cases of minor stains.
+Many DIY home remedies are perfectly safe and eco-friendly and are effective in most cases of minor stains.
 The easiest one is cleaning simply using a scrub and water, preferably hot water.
 For grout cleaning, use a toothbrush, as it is small enough to get into the corners and edges.
 You can use baking soda and lemon juice or vinegar along with it.
 The best way to go about this is to spray some water, add required amounts of the ingredients if you are using them, and give it all a good traditional scrub.

 Why chose Professionals?